saeedm1/AutoFitView-for-text/README.md

 # AutoFitView-for-text

 Resize text and fit with bounds

-**this library is the lightest resizer in the world** and very fast you can use anywhere any api if you have problem, tell me.
+**this library is the lightest resizer in the world** and very fast

-**Use:**
+you can use anywhere any api.
+if you have problem, tell me.

-1. copy,paste in your project and set package insted "com.app"
+**1. copy,paste in your project and set package insted "com.app"**

-2. add these codes in values/attrs.xml:
+**2. add these codes in values/attrs.xml:**
 ```xml

 <declare-styleable name="auto_fit_view">